Coast Guard, other agencies rescue 3 people, dog from sinking vessel

-A 45-foot Response Boat-Medium crew from Coast Guard Station Bellingham tows a vessel that was sinking near Sucia Island in the San Juan Islands, Washington Oct.
+A 45-foot Response Boat-Medium crew from Coast Guard Station Bellingham dewaters a sinking vessel near Sucia Island in the San Juan Islands, Washington Oct.
 4, 2022.
 The boatcrew towed the vessel to Hale Passage, where the vessel was transferred to a BoatUS boatcrew and towed to shore.
-(U.S.Coast Guard courtesy photo)
+(U.S.Coast Guard courtesy video)

 |Date Taken: